willtajer/latinHAM/README.md

 This project is proprietary and confidential.
 Unauthorized copying, transferring or reproduction of this project, via any medium, is strictly prohibited.

 For licensing inquiries or permissions, please contact Will Tajer at https://willtajer.com/contact/.
-Knaht Uoy
+Knaht Uoy 3113
 ```

-This updated README reflects the current state of your latinHAM application, including:

-1. Added information about user authentication and profile management.
-2. Updated the Technologies Used section to include Clerk, PostgreSQL (Neon), and Vercel.
-3. Added instructions for setting up environment variables.
-4. Updated the Project Structure to include the new API routes and lib directory.
-5. Added an API Routes section to describe the new server-side functionality.
-6. Updated the LatinHamGame and Leaderboard component descriptions to reflect the new server-side persistence and global leaderboard features.
-7. Added a Future Improvements section to highlight potential enhancements.
-8. Made minor adjustments throughout to reflect the current state of the application.

-The overall structure and style of the original README have been maintained while incorporating all the recent developments and improvements.